 - 2) The term for a long narrow flag or pennant, now obsolete, usually (but not invariably)

-showing livery colours, often stiffened with a frame and flown from a vessel for reasons of bravado or as decoration – sometimes (inaccurately) called a gonfalon (see also
+showing livery colours, often fitted with a frame at the head and flown from a vessel for reasons of bravado or as decoration – sometimes (inaccurately) called a gonfalon (see also

 ‘ancient 2)’, ‘deck flags’,

 ‘masthead pennant 2)’,

 The Henri Grace a Dieu, The Peter and The Salamander, English Royal Navy c1525 (Wikipedia)